Emergency Escape

 • Regular family doctors (GPs) do not prescribe PEP

-Click here for more detailed information
+Click here for NHS inform information.

 What does taking PrEP involve?